WebReflection/wru/README.md

 If you can't believe it check [html](https://github.com/WebReflection/wru/blob/master/test/test.html), [node.js](https://github.com/WebReflection/wru/blob/master/test/testnode.js), or [Rhino](https://github.com/WebReflection/wru/blob/master/test/testrhino.js) test and see how *wru* does work ;-)

-Please remember all you have to do to build *wru* is this call in the *wru* project root

-    python builder/build.py

 compatibility
 -------------